There are hundreds, if not thousands of different content promotion and content marketing plans out there.

 This content is all about making sales.

-And while certain types of content falls into those categories (like some guides and sales pages), the majority of content has a little bit of both.
+And while certain types of content falls into those categories (like some guides and sales pages), the majority of good content has a little bit of both.

 Content that sells isn’t selfish: The problem with putting content in one of those extreme categories is that it shows you have a certain mindset.